-The San Francisco Affirmative Litigation Project (SFALP) is a partnership between Yale Law School and the San Francisco City Attorney’s Office in which our students work with San Francisco Deputy City Attorneys to conceive, develop, and litigate some of the most innovative public interest lawsuits in the country—lawsuits that tackle problems with local dimensions but that have national effects.
-These include fairness in arbitration, same-sex marriage, wage and hour violations, childhood health and nutrition
+The San Francisco Affirmative Litigation Project (SFALP) is a partnership between Yale Law School and the San Francisco City Attorney’s Office.
+SFALP students work with San Francisco Deputy City Attorneys to conceive, develop, and litigate some of the most innovative public-interest lawsuits in the country—lawsuits that tackle problems with local dimensions but national effects.
+SFALP has worked on a wide variety of issues, including consumer protection, nuisance abatement, wage theft, discrimination on the basis of sexual orientation, reproductive rights, Internet privacy, healthcare, housing, environmental protection, fairness in arbitration, childhood health and nutrition

-, payday lending, access to legal services for immigrants, public nuisances, and reproductive rights.
+, payday lending, and access to legal services for immigrants.
 Students have worked on a lawsuit against the National Arbitration Forum

 that made the cover of Businessweek